mawrkus/pull-request-review-guide/README.md

 Try to understand the reasons behind their choices, seek to understand their perspective, you might also learn something in the process!

+Remember that you are in the review to provide feedback, not to be a gatekeeper.

-Eventually, this is your personal responsibility to use your own experience and expertise to help the author.
+At the end, this is your personal responsibility to use your own experience and expertise to help the author.
 We are humans, not machines.
-A little help is always appreciated.
+A little help is always appreciated!

 ### Provide code samples / Provide references